Goh Choon Aik

+Goh Choon Aik (吳俊益 (Gô͘ Chùn-ek, Ng4 Zeon3 Jik1, Wú Jùnyì); born 8 February 1974) is a Malaysian politician who has served as Member of the Penang State Legislative Assembly (MLA) for Bukit Tambun since May 2018.
+He is a member and Division Chief of Batu Kawan of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.

 Early career

 He is a Registered Town Planner for 13 years and a corporate member of the Malaysia Institute of Planners.
 He began his career with Penang Development Corporation as Town & Country Planning Officer in 1998, before joining GCA Planning Consultants & GCA Planning Sdn Bhd in 2005, where he is currently the Principal.
 He also served as Municipal Councillor in Seberang Perai City Council from 2008 to 2010.